12zamu/github-certification-preparation-guide/content/exams/github-administration.md

 ## Manage user identities and GitHub authentication

-### Can be GitHub synchronized with an identity provider ?
+### Can GitHub be synchronized with an identity provider ?

 <details><summary>show</summary>
 <p>

-Yes, for instance, Azure Active Directory but other like ADFS, Okta, OneLogin, etc
+Yes, for instance, Microsoft Entra ID (formerly Azure Active Directory) and others like ADFS, Okta, OneLogin, etc

 </p>
 </details>